Carlos Ulberg: Ultimate Fighting Championship

 Ulberg was scheduled to replace Khalil Rountree Jr., and face former UFC Light Heavyweight champion Jamahal Hill on 29 June 2024, at UFC 303.
 However, Hill withdrew due to injury, and was replaced by Anthony Smith.
 Subsequently, one week before the event, Ulberg pulled out of the bout due to injury and was replaced by Roman Dolidze.

 Ulberg faced Volkan Oezdemir on November 23, 2024, at UFC Fight Night 248.
 He won the fight by unanimous decision.

 Ulberg faced former UFC Light Heavyweight champion Jan Błachowicz on March 22, 2025 at UFC Fight Night 255.
 He won the close fight by unanimous decision.
-8 out of 12 media outlets scored the bout for Ulberg.
+Eight out of 12 media outlets scored the bout for Ulberg.

-Ulberg faced former UFC Light Heavyweight Championship challenger Dominick Reyes in the main event on 28 September 2025 at UFC Fight Night 260.
+Ulberg faced former UFC Light Heavyweight championship challenger Dominick Reyes in the main event on 28 September 2025 at UFC Fight Night 260.
 He won the fight via knockout in round one.
 This fight earned him another Performance of the Night award.

+Ulberg faced former UFC Light Heavyweight champion Jiří Procházka in the main event of UFC 327 on 11 April 2026, in Miami, Florida for the vacant UFC Light Heavyweight Championship.

+He won the championship by knockout in the first round despite suffering a leg injury during the bout.
+This fight earned him a $100,000 Performance of the Night award.

+On 18 April 2026, it was reported that Ulberg tore his ACL and will be sidelined from competition for an undetermined amount of time.